-Or the 17 alternate Expo 67 logos you may have missed
+Or 17 alternate Expo 67 logos you may have missed

 By Productions de la ruelle

-Logo 04And the world seems like it’s about to be squished to smithereens!
+The world seeming like it’s about to be squished to smithereens!

 This demands an explanation… At least the year is indicated.

 A traditional maple leaf including the World in the hands of man.

 Stylish maple leaf enclosing the World of ’67.

 A cross or sorts?
 And a black hole…

 Variation on the Vitruvian Man with a head round like the Earth…